kdanna/humans-in-tech/README.md

 #####Contributing to Project

-* Clone this repo
+* Clone this repo.
-* Checkout a branch to work on
+* Checkout a branch to work on.
-* From the root dir: `yarn install` which will install all the packages from the packages.json file (you should also be able to do this via npm)
+* From the root dir: `yarn install` which will install all the packages from the packages.json file (you should also be able to do this via npm).
+For information about Yarn go [here](https://yarnpkg.com/lang/en/docs/cli/install/).
 * To start the local server: `yarn start`.
-This will serve to localhost:3000
+This will serve to localhost:3000.
+* Push your branch back up to github and we will review before merging in changes.